Join thousands of people across NSW completing the 28km challenge in their own neighbourhood for a cancer free future this October.

 This year in NSW, more than 47,000 people are expected to be diagnosed with cancer.
 All funds raised go directly to research, advocacy, prevention and support for people as they go through their cancer journey.
+Register now to take on the greatest walk of all, virtually!

 ABOUT CANCER COUNCIL